jpverkamp/blog/content/programming/2014/2014-09-17-invader-fractals.md

 :smile:

-Unfortunately, the lower levels aren't the same pattern, since we're generating the images using a {{< wikipedia "depth first search" >}} rather than the {{< wikipedia "breadth first search" >}}.
+Unfortunately, the lower levels aren't the same pattern, since we're generating the images using a [[wiki:depth first search]]() rather than the [[wiki:breadth first search]]().
 More specifically, we're generating the invaders in this order:

 {{< figure src="/embeds/2014/depth-first.png" >}}